runwiththerhythm/growing-guide/README.md

 #### 1. Strategy Plane
 ##### Purpose
-- Provide users with a simple and accessible way to perform basic mathematical operations.
+- Help users plan their gardening activities with a simple, accessible interface.
-- Deliver instant feedback to improve usability and encourage learning.
-- Support accessibility and user-friendly interactions.
+- Offer seasonal sowing and growing guidance tailored to the UK climate.
+- Promote learning through detailed plant info and curated resources.

 ##### Primary User Needs
-- Perform calculations quickly and accurately.
-- Understand errors and correct them easily.
-- Track performance to motivate self-improvement.
+- Know what to sow and when and be able to navigate this information quickly.
+- Filter plants by type.
+- Search for plants quickly.
+- Access reliable growing info and learning resources.
+- Use the app easily across devices, including mobile.

 ##### Business Goals
-- Encourage users to engage with the app for educational and recreational purposes.
-- Showcase a well-designed, accessible tool that supports learning.
+- Build a visually engaging, educational tool to support home gardening.
+- Showcase potential for portfolio use or expansion into a more feature-rich tool.

 #### 2. Scope Plane
 ##### Features
 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
-- Clear labels and instructions for input and operator buttons.
+- Plant data: name, type, sowing months, harvest months, companions, avoids.
-- Error messages for invalid inputs.
+- Navigation accessibility for all screen sizes.
-- Instant calculation results.
-- Statistics display for tracking correct/incorrect equations.
+- Resource links and categories.

 #### 3. Structure Plane
 ##### Information Architecture
 - **Navigation Menu**:
   - Simple navbar with accessible links.
 - **Hierarchy**:
-  - Clear and prominent placement of the input fields and operator buttons.
+  - Logo and branding at the top of the page.
-  - Visible results area and error messages.
+  - Navbar centrally underneath.
+  - Filter controls and views are prominent.
+  - Plants / months shown in a grid with interaction cues.

 ##### User Flow
-1. User lands on the home page → reads brief instructions.
+1. User lands on the home page → reads intro and sees default plant view.
-2. Inputs two numbers → selects an operator.
-3. Sees instant results or an error message if input is invalid.
-4. Views correct/incorrect equation feedback.
-5. Starts fresh with the next calculation.
+2. Directly searches for a plant or filters or switches views → explores seasonal plants.
+3. Clicks a plant → reads modal with growing instructions and tips.
+4. Clicks through the plant names in modal → taken to the clicked plants modal.
+4. Uses navigation to explore Resources or learn more about the app.
+5. Return to explore more plants.

 #### 4. Skeleton Plane
 ##### Wireframe Suggestions